RolandGarcia/RolandGarcia/README.md

 My name is <b> Roland Garcia Viviani </b>

-Currently learn code and try be a good Developer one day;,<br>
+Currently learn code and try be a good Developer one day;<br>
 From Brasil/SaoPaulo Living in Japan/Osaka about 20 years;

 I like Jiujitsu, Motorcycle and " CODES, Programming, SoftwearDev, Tech and ..."